 This is a write-up of my talk Crafting Maintainable Laravel Applications given at Laracon AU.

-Being the author of BaseCode and creator of Shift gives me a unique insight into writing Laravel applications.
-I combined 20 years of writing code with supporting over 20,000 Laravel upgrades into 10 tips for crafting maintainable Laravel applications.
+Being the author of BaseCode and creator of Shift has given me a unique insight into writing Laravel applications.
+I combined 20 years of writing code with supporting over 25,000 Laravel upgrades into 10 tips for crafting maintainable Laravel applications.

-These may seem fundamental and as such easily dismissed.
-But any lasting Laravel codebase practices these fundamental elements.
+These may seem fundamental and as such quickly dismissed.
+But any lasting Laravel codebase practices at least some of these fundamental elements.
 Put simply, the more tips you follow the more maintainable your codebase will be.

 Let's start with the most fundamental of all, stay up-to-date.
 Sure, this comes from the creator of Shift.
 But it's nonetheless valid.